Research and Professional Interests

 - Acute psychiatric systems of care

 Brief bio: Chris Weatherly is a 5th year doctoral student in social work at the Brown School at Washington University in St. Louis and is a former National Institute of Mental Health Pre-Doctoral Fellow.
 He is interested in using participatory and systems-based approaches to investigate the intersections between climate change, environmental degradation, and population mental health.
 His dissertation focuses on how recent flooding and acute storm events impact rural farmer mental health and he is using semi-structured interviews and community-based system dynamics (CBSD) as methodological approaches to investigate these complex pathways.
 CBSD prioritizes stakeholders’ and communities’ capabilities and conceptualizations of a presenting issue to ultimately build a formal qualitative theoretical model.
 Models can ultimately be entered into software for quantitative simulation modeling and to find meaningful and creative (and possibly unconventional) points of intervention.

 Chris was born and raised in Tallahassee, Florida and has spent most of his adult and professional life in New Orleans, Louisiana.
 He completed a joint master’s program at the Tulane University Schools of Social Work and Public Health in 2012.
 As a Licensed Clinical Social Worker, he has 5 years of clinical experience within inpatient psychiatric, partial hospitalization, intensive outpatient, and emergency department settings.

-Little known facts: Chris is proud of his service in AmeriCorps and spent one year as an AmeriCorps VISTA member in St. Bernard Parish, Louisiana and another year as an AmeriCorps VISTA Leader supervising volunteers across the state of Alaska.
+Little known facts: Chris is proud of his service in AmeriCorps and spent one year as an AmeriCorps VISTA member in St. Bernard Parish, Louisiana; and another year as an AmeriCorps VISTA Leader supervising volunteers across the state of Alaska.
 He also enjoys painting and was lucky enough to have some of his work shown in a gallery in 2021.